6 Tips on How to Increase Video Engagement

 Take Risks — Don’t Play it Too Safe

 You want your video to stand out and attract attention, and that means it needs to be different from the rest of the offerings out there.
 Being too cautious can lose more viewers than taking some risks and letting your imagination run free.
 You should have a good idea of who your audience is, and what interests them.
-Think of things that would appeal to your audience that isn’t being offered already.
+Think of things that would appeal to your audience that aren’t being offered already.
 Create video content that addresses this gap.
-If you aren’t sure — that’s actually a good sign.
+If you aren’t sure — that’s a good sign.

 Story, Action, and Music Hold Attention